Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 **Dependencies**

 - ![Refresh](/Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-  Click this button to update the table of product dependencies.
+  Click this button to update the list of product dependencies.

 - ![Columns](/Assets/Icons/Columns.png "[Columns]") Columns (x)
-  Click this button to display the column editing bar and customize the displayed columns and the order of columns in the table.
-The *x* indicates the number of columns that are currently displayed in the table.
+  Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
+The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
   Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all dependent entities in the table are selected.
+If you click the checkbox in the header, all dependent entities in the list are selected.

-The table displays all dependencies of the selected product.
+The list displays all dependencies of the selected product.
 All fields are read-only.
 Depending on the settings, the displayed columns may vary.

 - *Dependent entity id*
   Identification number of the dependent entity.